deartc/Quality-Project-Teresa-Hawkins/README.md

 Test Plan

 1	Introduction

 Verizon is an Internet, phone, and TV provider that has one of the best retention rates of customers (churn) in the world.
-One of the main reasons is the website tries to engage customers.For this project, I have analyzed the checkout at the Verizon   I have completed the following: #1: Test Plan - I completed a test plan on the Verizon site.
+One of the main reasons is the website tries to engage customers.
+For this project, I have analyzed the checkout at the Verizon   I have completed the following: #1: Test Plan - I completed a test plan on the Verizon site.
 I have attached the test plan detailing steps I took. #2: Manual Test Execution I am presenting the results of my manual test execution.
 I have attached the following presentation detailing the manual test execution.

 #1: Test Plan